CFO Wiki

 If newer cohorts retain better, that’s validation that you’re improving.
 Maybe you fixed bugs, improved onboarding, or started targeting better customers.

-Build this table monthly.
+Build this cohort table monthly.
 Track logo retention (percentage of customers who remain) and revenue retention (percentage of revenue that remains after accounting for churn and expansion).
-These tell different stories.
+These tell different stories and are the core inputs for modeling NRR and GRR accurately.
 You might lose 15% of customers but retain 105% of revenue because the customers who stay are expanding.

 The Retention Curve That Predicts Your Future

 Every SaaS product has a retention curve shape.
+The retention rate is the percentage of users from a cohort still active after a specific time.
 Most show high early churn in months 1-3 as poor-fit customers self-select out, then flattening as you reach customers who are getting real value.
+A flattening retention curve is a positive sign, indicating customer loyalty and strong product-market fit.

 An unhealthy curve never flattens.
 You lose 5% every month indefinitely.
 That signals fundamental product-market fit issues.
 If customers keep churning at constant rates forever, you don’t have a retention problem, you have a value problem.

-Plot your cohort data as curves, not tables.
-The visual pattern reveals things that tables hide.
+Plot your cohort data as curves, not just tables.
+This process is called retention analysis and cohort retention visualization.
+The visual pattern in a cohort chart reveals things that tables hide.
 We worked with a SaaS company whose tables looked fine but whose curves showed a concerning pattern: every cohort had a secondary churn spike at month 8.
 Turned out their annual contracts came up for renewal at month 8 (they gave everyone 4 months free to start), and they’d built no renewal motion.
 We fixed that, and month 8 retention improved from 78% to 92%.

 Logo retention tells you how many customers stay.
 Revenue retention tells you how much money stays.
 For most SaaS businesses, revenue retention matters infinitely more.

-Build revenue cohort tables showing MRR by cohort over time:
+Build a revenue cohort analysis table showing monthly recurring revenue (MRR) and recurring revenue by cohort over time:

-Calculate net revenue retention for each cohort: ending MRR divided by starting MRR.
+Calculate net revenue retention (NRR) for each cohort: ending MRR divided by starting MRR.
+NRR measures revenue kept from a cohort, including expansions and contractions.
+Best-in-class SaaS companies target a Net Revenue Retention (NRR) of 120% or more.
 Track this as a separate metric.
 A company with 90% logo retention but 115% net revenue retention has a very different business than one with 90% logo retention and 90% net revenue retention.

 Enterprise SaaS companies should track revenue cohorts more carefully than logo cohorts.
 Losing one $100K customer matters more than retaining ten $1K customers.